jakzo/codesignal-golfing-guide/languages/javascript.md

 { x: 'fds' } // object
 x => x+1 // function

-// You can access and set *any* property on these object types: a = [1, 2, 3] a[1] = 5           // a = [1, 5, 3]
+// You can access and set *any* property on objects: a = [1, 2, 3]
+a[1] = 5           // a = [1, 5, 3]
 a[5] = 7           // a = [1, 5, 3, undefined x 2, 7]